Data Chat: Dr. Carmen Boening

 The data on the Sea Level Change portal come mainly from NASA [Earth Observing System Data and Information System] DAACs [Distributed Active Archive Centers].
 We bring together the data that are stored, for example, at PO.DAAC [NASA’s Physical Oceanography DAAC] or NSIDC DAAC [NASA’s National Snow and Ice Data Center DAAC] and make them accessible through the portal so every NASA sea level-related dataset is available in one place.

-The Sea Level Change portal is also the website that specifically represents and highlights the science of the NASA Sea Level Change Science Team.
+The Sea Level Change portal is also the website that specifically represents and highlights the science of NASA's Sea Level Change Science Team.
 The science team [principal investigators] contribute to the portal’s content, to the data, and all the latest and greatest knowledge that we are sharing.

 I’ve been looking through the portal and see that there is a lot of new content.
 What can visitors to the portal discover?

 We try to make it easy for people to find the information they need.
 Along with sea level-related data, we provide metrics for indicators of sea level change.
 For example, we get data from the DAACs like satellite altimetry data and the global mean sea level and we have this on the front page.
 You can quickly see how the global mean sea level is changing over time, you can see what the trend is, and all the elements that contribute to what you’re seeing.

 Other contributions on the site include news articles.
 When scientists on the team publish their science articles, people want to know about this without necessarily having a subscription to a science journal.
 We have a science writer on our team who works with the scientists to translate their scientific results into accessible short articles.
 We try to link these articles to all the data and tools that we have on the portal.

 Another interesting part of the portal is the tools section where people can play around with the different datasets and compare datasets to try to learn about what’s happening with sea level on a more regional scale and get insights into the processes behind these changes.